Driving on Autobahn

 A2: from Halle to Magdeburg

-A20: from junction with E251 to Rostock
+A20: from the junction with E251 to Rostock

-A23: in Schleswig-Holstein from Pinneberg Nord to Itzehoe Süd and from Itzehoe Nord to Heide Süd
+A23: in Schleswig-Holstein, from Pinneberg Nord to Itzehoe Süd and from Itzehoe Nord to Heide Süd

-A24: the section between Hamburg and the Wittstock / Dosse intersection
+A24: the section between Hamburg and the Wittstock/Dosse intersection

 A261: from Buchholzer Dreieck to interchange Hamburg-Südwest (both directions)